Google Analytics Heat Map: How to Use

 • Move clickable elements to a more prominent location.

-• See what non-clickable places users perceive as a link and improve them.
+• See what non-clickable places users perceive as links and improve them.

 • Identify the most popular tabs and improve their content.
-For example, on Google Analytics Heat service, you see that visitors are actively interested in the “About” section.
-You should check the text quality on the popular page, its informativeness, and its usefulness.
+For example, visitors are actively interested in the “About” section of Google Analytics Heat service.
+You should check the popular page’s text quality, informativeness, and usefulness.

 • See with Google Analytics what topics are of more interest to readers if the website has a tagging block.